Symmetry Exploits for Bayesian Cubature Methods: Fully Symmetric Bayes--Sard Cubature

 \begin{remark} The polynomial space $\pi$ could be appended with fully symmetric collections of odd polynomials (i.e., by using additional basis functions $\b{x}^{\b{\beta}}$, $\b{\beta} \in [\b{\alpha}]^+$ for $\b{\alpha} \notin \mathbb{E}_0^m$).
 However, by doing this one gains nothing since the weights in $\b{w}_{\mathcal{A}}^\pi$ corresponding to these basis functions turn out to be zero.
 This is quite easy to see from the easily proven facts that $\sum_{\b{x} \in [\b{\lambda}]} \b{x}^{\b{\beta}} = 0$ and $I(\b{x}^{\b{\beta}}) = 0$ whenever $\b{\beta} \notin \mathbb{E}_0^m$. \end{remark}

-Just like Thm. \ref{thm:bc-fss} for the standard Bayesian cubature, Thm. \ref{thm:BSC-FSS} reduces the number of kernel and basis function evaluations from roughly $N^2 + Q^2$ to $NJ + NJ_\alpha$ and the size of the linear system that needs to be solved from $N+Q$ to $J+J_\alpha$.
-Typically, this translates to a significant computational speed-up; see Sec.\ \ref{sec:zcb} for a numerical example involving point sets of up to $N = 179,400$.
-Such results could not realistically be obtained by direct solution of the original linear system in Eqn.\@~\ref{eqn:BSC-weights}.
+Just like Theorem~\ref{thm:bc-fss} for the standard Bayesian cubature, Theorem~\ref{thm:BSC-FSS} reduces the number of kernel and basis function evaluations from roughly $N^2 + Q^2$ to $NJ + NJ_\alpha$ and the size of the linear system that needs to be solved from $N+Q$ to $J+J_\alpha$.
+Typically, this translates to a significant computational speed-up; see Section~\ref{sec:zcb} for a numerical example involving point sets of up to $N = 179,\!400$.
+Such results could not realistically be obtained by direct solution of the original linear system~\eqref{eqn:BSC-weights}.